 The University's ability to attract and retain these students has propelled The University of Texas at Dallas into national prominence within a few short years.
-US News and World Report ranks UT Dallas as one of the three best public universities in the state along with UT Austin and Texas A&M. Kiplinger's Personal Finance Magazine, in its February 2015 article "[Top 100] Best Values in Public Colleges, 2015," ranked UT Dallas 34th among all public universities nationally, gaining five spots from 39th last year.
+US News and World Report ranks UT Dallas as one of the three best public universities in the state along with UT Austin and Texas A&M. Kiplinger's Personal Finance Magazine, in its December 2015 article "[Top 100] Kiplinger's Best Values [in Public Universities], 2016," ranked UT Dallas 33rd among all public universities nationally, up from 34th last year.
 The quality of the students who attend UT Dallas has remained consistently high.
 Thirty-eight percent of the incoming freshmen are in the top 10% of their high school graduating class and their average SAT scores place them in the top twenty percent of all college-bound students.
 In recent years, UT Dallas has ranked among the top 100 American universities in terms of the number of National Merit Scholars enrolled.

-The addition of freshmen has accelerated the rise in the percentage of full-time undergraduates.
+The addition of freshmen in Fall 1990 has accelerated the rise in the percentage of full-time undergraduates.
 In 1986, 31% of undergraduate students were full-time and 69% were part time.
-In 2014, 81% of undergraduate students were full-time with the remaining 19% as part-time.
+In 2015, 82% of undergraduate students were full-time with the remaining 18% as part-time.
 Given its location and mission, UT Dallas will continue to have professionals attending undergraduate or graduate courses part-time.